Pat Cash

-Patrick Hart Cash (born 27 May 1965) is an Australian former professional tennis player.
+Patrick Hart Cash (born 27 May 1965) is an Australian former professional tennis player and coach.
 He reached a career-high ATP singles ranking of world No. 4 in May 1988 and a career-high ATP doubles ranking of world No. 6 in August 1988.
 Upon winning the 1987 singles title at Wimbledon, Cash climbed into the stands to celebrate, starting a tradition that has continued ever since.

 Early life

 Cash is the son of Pat Cash Sr., who played for the Hawthorn Football Club in the 1950s.
+He grew up in Melbourne and was educated at Marcellin College and Whitefriars College.

 Career

 Junior years

 Cash came to the tennis world's attention as a prominent and promising junior player in the early 1980s.
 He was awarded a scholarship at the Australian Institute of Sport.
 He was ranked the No. 1 junior player in the world in 1981.

 In June 1982, Cash won the junior doubles title at the French Open partnering John Frawley.
 In July he won the junior singles title at Wimbledon, and while partnering Frawley, he also won the junior doubles title at the same tournament.
 In September, he won the junior singles title at the US Open, and while partnering Frawley, he was also the runner-up of the junior doubles at the same tournament.